 My partner is not sure about premarital counseling.
 What can I say to get him/her on board?

-Not everyone is familiar with or understands the benefits of education and counseling, and some may even grow up in a family where seeking outside help is seen as weak or stigmatized.
+Not everyone is familiar with or understands the benefits of relationship education and counseling, and some may even grow up in a family where seeking outside help is seen as weak or stigmatized.
 Premarital counseling is proactive in nature.
-The goal is to set you up for success and focus on the strengths and positives of your relationship; it is not about fixing something that is wrong or talking about what is problematic (one of the 4 Myths of Premarital Counseling).
+The goal is to set you up for success and focus on the strengths and positives of your relationship; it is not only about fixing something that is wrong or talking about what is problematic (one of the 4 Myths of Premarital Counseling).
 That is not to say that we won’t talk about challenges or difficulties that arise in your relationship, but those will not be the sole focus of our sessions.
 I work from a strengths-based perspective, and I believe that highlighting what works in your relationship also provides the foundational skills to help you get through relationship challenges.
 That being said, my recommendation to couples is that for premarital counseling to be truly effective, both partners should be engaged in the process.
 If your partner is not on-board, it may not be the right time, but keep in mind that the inventory/assessment used for premarital counseling can also be used after marriage.

 Which package do you recommend?

 It depends on what your goals are and what you are looking to get out of the experience.
 I recommend the Full or P/E + Personality package for dating and premarital couples, because both include the standard PREPARE/ENRICH inventory which covers the widest range of topics.
 The P/E + Personality package is my favorite because it includes the 16 Personalities test, which provides insight into understanding aspects of your partner such as their strengths and weaknesses, what motivates them, what frustrates them, what type of partner they choose, their personality traits and characteristics, etc. It is a useful tool for better understanding how your personalities complement and challenge each other, and a great springboard going into the P/E assessment and feedback sessions.
-The Checkup package is ideal for couples who have already done the Full package and who want to do a “check in” a year or so into their marriage, or for longer-married couples.
-PREPARE/ENRICH is an incredibly versatile assessment tool, and I use it with dating, engaged, and married couples.
+The Checkup package is ideal for couples who have already done the Full package and who want to do a “check in” a year or so into their marriage.
+PREPARE/ENRICH is an incredibly versatile assessment tool, and I use it with dating, engaged, newlywed, and same sex couples.
 You can find more information on the Packages page.

 We are interested in learning more, but are not sure if PREPARE/ENRICH is the right program for us.
 Do we need to make an immediate commitment?